AdobeDocs/analytics-platform.en/help/analysis-workspace/curate-share/share-projects.md

    **Edit original:** Recipients can **[!UICONTROL Save]** changes to a project and function as co-owners.
 This role is useful if you want to co-manage a project with other colleagues; this includes editing, deleting, and modifying recipient lists for a shared project. <br>Note: Analysis Workspace does not currently support live collaboration, so it is recommended that only one user edit a project at a given time.
 If projects are saved at the same time, the last version will be kept.

-   **Edit copy:** Recipients can **[!UICONTROL Save as]** and have access to the left rail.
+   **Edit copy:** Recipients can **[!UICONTROL Save as]** and have access to the left panel.
 Project interactions are not limited in this role.
 This role is useful if you want to share a project to users who understand your organization's data and how to use Analysis Workspace, but you do not want your project altered.

-   **Read only:** Recipients cannot **[!UICONTROL Save]** or **[!UICONTROL Save as]** and do not have access to the left rail.
+   **Read only:** Recipients cannot **[!UICONTROL Save]** or **[!UICONTROL Save as]** and do not have access to the left panel.
 Project interactions are also limited.
 This role is useful if you want to share a project to users that are less familiar with your organization's data structure, Analysis Workspace or Customer Journey Analytics generally.
 However, you still want them to consume data and insights in a safe environment.
 Learn more about the [Read only project experience](/help/analysis-workspace/curate-share/view-only-projects.md).

 1. (Conditioinal) If you are sharing a single project, choose whether to enable the following options when sharing the project: